nigrosimone/ng-simple-state/README.md

 ### Step 2: Import `NgSimpleStateModule` into your `AppModule`

+`ng-simple-state` has some global optional config:

-`ng-simple-state` support `Redux DevTools` browser extension for inspect the state of the store.
+ - `enableDevTool`: if `true` enable `Redux DevTools` browser extension for inspect the state of the store.
-The `Redux DevTools` is enabled only if `enableDevTool` option is true.
-In this example `Redux DevTools` is enabled only in developing mode.
+ - `enableLocalStorage`: if `true` latest state of store is saved in local storage and reloaded on store initialization.

+Each store can be override the global configuration implementing `storeConfig()` method (see "Override global config").

 ```ts
 import { BrowserModule } from '@angular/platform-browser';